-If you use your laptop every day, then you will need to read this article on why you need a blue light filter for your laptop!
+If you use your laptop every day, then you will need to read this article on why you need a blue light filter for laptop!

 Visible light is made up of red, orange, yellow, green and blue rays which have varied wavelengths and energy intensity.
 Blue light happens to have the shortest wavelength and highest energy levels which is why it is referred to as High-Energy Visible (HEV) light.
 Consequently, blue light is associated with a number of harmful effects on your health due to its high energy content.